Last updated: 9/25/18

 2. Masters*: (Open Level): Must be at least 50 years of age.
 You may also dance in one “level” J&J.

-3. Advanced: Recognized as an Advanced by the World Swing Dance Council Point Registry.
+3. All-Star/Pro Level*: Recognized as an All-Star dancer by the World Swing Dance Council Point Registry.
+All-Star dancers are required to compete in the All-Star/Pro Jack-and-Jill to receive a complimentary weekend pass.

-4. All-Star Level: Recognized as an All-Star dancer by the World Swing Dance Council Point Registry.
+4. Advanced*: Recognized as an Advanced by the World Swing Dance Council Point Registry.

 5. Intermediate Level*: Recognized as an Intermediate level dancer by the World Swing Dance Council Point Registry.